IBM/yaso-tsa/TSA-MD/README.md

 This folder contains the Targeted Sentiment Analysis Multi-Domain (TSA-MD) dataset.

-This dataset is described in the paper [Multi-Domain Targeted Sentiment Analysis (Toledo-Ronen et al. 2022)](https://arxiv.org/abs/2205.03804), published in NAACL 2022.
+The dataset is described in the paper [Multi-Domain Targeted Sentiment Analysis (Toledo-Ronen et al. 2022)](https://arxiv.org/abs/2205.03804), published in NAACL 2022.

 Overall, the dataset contains 952 sentences of reviews from multiple domains.

+## Cite

+If you are using this dataset, please cite our paper [Multi-Domain Targeted Sentiment Analysis (Toledo-Ronen et al. 2022)](https://arxiv.org/abs/2205.03804).

 ## Collection